doombubbles/bg3-mods/README.md

 **Gauntlet of the Tyrant** - Now adds 1d8 Force to unarmed attacks instead of 1d4

-**Obsidian Laced Robe** - Now has the additional affed Obsidian Armour: You have +1 to Armour Class and Saving Throws while you have Heat
+**Obsidian Laced Robe** - Now has the additional affed Obsidian Armour: You have +1 to Armour Class and Saving Throws as long as you've had Heat within the past turn

 ### Markoheshkir